 Unit linked insurance plans (ULIPs) allow you to have a robust retirement plan as it provides the triple benefit of insurance protection, wealth generation and tax savings.
 It is vital to remember that there are few factors that can erode your retirement fund; that is inflation and tax.
 Therefore, when you start retirement planning, choose an investment tool that provides inflation-beating returns and gets you maximum tax benefits.

 ULIPs have consistently provided returns at the range of 9-12% and they are the most tax-effective investment instruments available in India.
-Start investing for a comfortable retirement life with Invest 4G ULIPs from Canara HSBC Oriental Bank of Commerce Life Insurance.
+Start investing for a comfortable retirement life with Invest 4G ULIPs from Canara HSBC Life Insurance.